 Step 3

 Next, grease your skillet with a tablespoon of butter.
 My personal favorite “greaser” is leftover bacon grease!
-It gives your breakfast-for-dinner pancakes extra love and a kick of flavor. 🙂
+It gives your breakfast-for-dinner pancakes extra love and a kick of flavor.
+Also, animal fats are not the enemy here.
+An overloaded, carb and sugar-heavy diet is the enemy we need to fight.

 Step 4